Tweechable/tweechable_final/README.md

  	- [Twitter API](https://github.com/sferik/twitter) for the Twitter bot
  	- [Rails Admin](https://github.com/sferik/rails_admin) for the admin panel

-### To run locally
+### Running Locally
-- git clone the repository
+- `git clone` the repository to your local machine (see [here](https://help.github.com/articles/cloning-a-repository/) for help)
-- use your own authentication token (see below)
+- Setup your authentication token (see below)
-- on terminal
+- In terminal:
 	- start *postgres* locally!!!
 	- cd into the directory
-	- bundle install
+	- `bundle install` - install all of the needed gems (specified in the Gemfile)
-	- rake db:migrate
+	- `rake db:migrate` - updated your local database schema to the latest point based on the migrations
-	- rake db:seed
+	- `rake db:seed` - fill the database with seed data
-	- rails server -> localhost:3000
+	- `rails server` - hosts local server at `localhost:3000`

 ### Use your own authentication token before running locally
 - prereq: register a twitter account and twitter would require your phone number for obtaining the tokens